DigitalWatchmen/Botium-Toys/README.md

-# Botium-Toys
+# Botium Toy's Project

-Mock scenario for controls and compliance assessment
+This is a mock scenario and company made for the purpose a demonstrating knowledge and understanding of security controls and compliance.